ECOTOXr

 .
 This will allow you to formalize and document the search- and extract-procedures in R

 code.
 This makes it easier to share and reproduce such procedures and its results.
+As illustrated in the graphical abstract below.
 Moreover, you can directly apply any statistical analysis offered in R

 .